 I definitely wasn't thriving in my new life, I was just about surviving.

 My life only really changed when I formally learnt mindfulness through a coaching programme I did at work.
 It came after I took a 3-month career break where I travelled round the world.
 On my travels I saw how wellness is most powerful when it's integrated into your life, not just a 1 hour yoga class at the start of your day.
 I experienced healthy eating as a norm, where fast food wasn't even an option (Bali), where cycling and kayaking to work is the regular commute (New Zealand), where a morning walk is a hike in the jungle (Costa Rica) and where the outdoors, nature and activity are so woven into daily life it's like us Londoners taking a fitness class or going to gym.

 And so the real work began.
-Not long ago I returned to London I embarked on a mindfulness coaching course through my meditation mentor in Costa Rica.
-We worked as a triad (not the gang kind- the 3 kind) and a facilitator and over 4 months we spoke every week, then every 2-3 weeks to explore the principles and practices of mindfulness and how we could build it into our lives.
+Not long after I returned to London I embarked on a mindfulness coaching course through my meditation mentor in Costa Rica.
+We worked as a triad (not the gang kind- the 3 kind) and a facilitator and over 4 months we spoke every week to explore the principles and practices of mindfulness and how we could build it into our lives.
 I expected it to apply more to my professional situation but we all very quickly saw opportunities to integrate into our personal lives.
 Alongside this I also did a personal mindfulness course with The Bloody Good Life - together I saw the transformations in my world I had wanted on my return.

 The transformations were within me.